Surgical Procedures: Colectomy

 - Precancerous polyps.

-- Cases of an inherited genetic mutation where colectomy may stop colon cancer from developing.
+- Cases of an inherited (passed down from your parents) genetic mutation where colectomy may stop colon cancer from growing.

 - Bowel obstruction (a blockage).